cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 ## {% fa fa-angle-right %} Is Cypress compatible with Sauce Labs and BrowserStack?

-Cypress’ API is compatible with WebDriver specific tasks that Sauce Labs and BrowserStack use to launch browsers.
-Because Cypress currently only supports Chrome* based browsers, we have not yet added integration for these services.
-When cross browsers are added, Cypress will add full integration with Sauce Labs and BrowserStack.
+Our goal is to offer full integration with Sauce Labs and BrowserStack in the future, however, complete integration is not yet available.

 ## {% fa fa-angle-right %} Can I run a single test or group of tests?